 At Plaza de la Liberacion, Christmas symbols are ubiquitous.

 Most of the decors here are wonderfully handcrafted – something that is rare in the West.

 Look at these giant effigies!
 Aren’t they wonderful?

 If you are only staying for a night or two in Guadalajara, stay at Hotel Real Maestranza.
 It’s a clean boutique hotel with friendly staff.
 You can reach the Guadalajara Historical Center in less than 10 minutes on foot.
 Shops, restaurants, and bars are a few steps from the hotel and very close to the pedestrian pathway.
 They also serve a good breakfast.
-You can book it via Booking.com and TripAdvisor.
+You can book it via Booking.com.
 For hostels in Guadalajara, book here.